 With all that in mind, let’s talk about when it makes sense to use a one-page site.

-When to Use a One-Page Layout for Your Website
+When to Use a Single-Page Website Layout

 As you can see, there are some clear pros and cons to using a one-page vs. a multi-page site.
 Multi-page designs provide you with far more space to include all the information you want.
 In other words, they can be as flexible as you need them to be.
 The downside is that multi-page websites can be harder to navigate, and it can be more difficult for visitors to find the information they need.

 As for one-page designs, the limited space can make it easier for visitors to find what they’re looking for.
 It’s also easier for you to keep the focus on the most important information or elements.
 Plus, you can save a significant amount of time with this type of site, since you only have one page to design and maintain.

 Here are a few examples of situations where it makes sense to use a simple one-page layout:

 - Portfolios.
 If you’re a freelancer, a single page is often enough to give potential employers a bit of information about who you are, feature finished projects, and even include a simple contact form.

 - Landing pages.
 This type of website is all about converting users.
 Limiting yourself to one page enables you to craft a narrative without any distractions, and run A/B tests more efficiently.